Friday, February 19, 2021

 Ed Dooks: And what did he do on the.. did he work for the Biddeford & Saco Railroad?

-Rosemary Davis: He ran the trolley cars between Biddeford, Saco, Old Orchard, and if he’d see us uptown he’d say “Come on, get on” and we’d get on and he’d put his hand over the thing.
+Rosemary Davis: He ran the trolley cars between Biddeford, Saco, and Old Orchard, and if he’d see us uptown he’d say “Come on, get on” and we’d get on and he’d put his hand over the thing.
 So, we used to get on and he’d ride us around and let us off at our street again.
 So, we had a good ride for nothing!
 Perhaps I shouldn’t tell that story.

 [7:23]